 - They’re of South American origin (OK, they most likely actually originated in the Middle East, but South America lays a strong claim to them).

 - There are several different methods and recipes for making alfajores.
-I prefer my version which yields a buttery and sweeter cookie that’s similar to a shortbread (though enriched with egg).
+I prefer my version which yields a buttery and sweeter cookie that’s similar to a shortbread (though enriched with brown sugar).
 The key to an alfajore is that creamy dulce de leche filling.

 What You Need